informatics-lab/blog/_posts/2016-04-11-compression-paper.md

 This video of atmospheric data is then served up to our web application for rendering (Figure 2.).
 We created an [interactive 3D animation](http://demo.3dvis.informaticslab.co.uk/ng-3d-vis/apps/desktop/) of the data using [WebGL](https://www.khronos.org/webgl/) and bespoke [GL Shader Language](https://www.opengl.org/documentation/glsl/) graphics card routines which simulated the passage of light rays through the data (a technique known as volume rendering or ray tracing).
 This application allows the users to interact with the animated 3D data field over a standard internet connection, without installing specialist software or hardware.

 ## Discussion
 We set ourselves the task of representing weather forecasts in a way that reflects all the generated data.
 This data is richly spatiotemporal, however it is routinely communicated to the public as a 2D map, and scientists are largely limited to visualising data via static 2D maps or 1D scatter plots.
-We wanted to implement our animated 3D visualisation in the web browser, both to make it widely accessible, and to explore technologies which may eventually be of use to scientists on browser based thin clients.
+We wanted to implement our animated 3D visualisation in the web browser, both to make it widely accessible, and to explore technologies which may eventually be of use to scientists on web browser based thin clients.
 Encoding the data using video codecs was central to successfully achieving this.

 Firstly, the use of video compression allowed us to significantly reduce the data load.
-The 400:1 reduction in data volume is due to the loss of data, both from the initial reduction in precision and subsequent video compression.
+The 400:1 reduction in data volume is due to the loss of data.
 Crucially though, the relevant information is retained: the salient features of the data field are still present in the final visualisation.
 Visual codecs are optimised to lose data which cannot be seen, a feature which is not just optimal for traditional 2D visualisation, but also largely suitable for such 3D rendering.

 Employing video encoding is particularly useful in the context of delivery to web browsers.
 They natively support the decoding of video data, as opposed to esoteric atmospheric data formats.
 The video can be easily streamed into the browser, meaning client memory is used efficiently.
-As the data data represented graphically they can easy be transferred to the graphics card, where it can be rendered on the fly as the user interacts with it.
+As the data are represented graphically they can easy be transferred to the graphics card, where it can be rendered on the fly as the user interacts with the visualisation.
 Other video functionality is also useful, such playback controls and on-the-fly scaling.

 ## Conclusions